Hiuching-Jyu/sunrisinggg.github.io/_posts/2020-3-2- SanShan-island.md

 layout: post
 title: "Where is my island?"
 date: 2020-2-3
-excerpt: "Was it loss in my childhood?"
+excerpt: "Was it lost in my childhood?"
 tags: [jottings]
 ---